 It's essential to remember that DVD regional codes are there for a reason, and it's important to respect those regulations.
 The following solutions are for educational purposes only.
 Please bear in mind that removing those regional codes from your DVDs is for personal use only.

-Solution 1: Ripping the DVD to Make it Region-Free
+Solution 1: Rip the DVD to Make it Region-Free

 As mentioned above, some DVDs won't play on certain players due to regional restrictions.
 Ripping them can solve this issue.
 Once ripped into digital format, the region-free video files can be easily transferred and played on various devices such as smartphones, tablets etc., without needing a physical disc.